KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 2. Recommendation: Found `eslint .` in file `package.json`: Drop the trailing '.' when invoking ESLint v9 or newer.
 3. Recommendation: Found `npm run` in file `README.md`: Prefer `node --run` over invoking npm run directly.
 4. Recommendation: The README's install section should include a copyable fenced command block (for example ```bash ...).
 Please add one so the module can be installed with a single copy/paste ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Installation-Instructions)).
-5. Recommendation: The module imports `onoff` (used in `node_helper.js`) but does not list it in package.json.
-Add this dependency to package.json so they can be installed automatically.
-Declare every non built-in dependency you import so it can be installed automatically.
-6. Recommendation: There is no CHANGELOG file.
+5. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-7. Recommendation: There is no CODE_OF_CONDUCT file.
+6. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-8. Recommendation: There is no dependabot configuration file.
+7. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-9. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-HomeAssistant by zuo000](https://github.com/zuo000/MMM-HomeAssistant)